OTC-CISRiley/CIS150Info/docs/readme.md

 - check out the .cs file
 - **add internal documentation (comments) to the .cs file**
 - check in the updated .cs file
 - generate a compare report of the .cs file updates
+- the compare report should show the original cs file compared to the updated cs file with comments
+- the compare report should be saved (as a screen shot, or any other way)
 - the project is now ready to turn in and the instructor will view your code from your tfs folder

 ## complete the Canvas assignment - A Treasure Trove of points is to be had by you!